box/developer.box.com/guides/applications/custom-skills/index.md

 <CTA to='g://authorization/custom-skill-approval'>

-Learn more about approving Custom Skills
+Learn how to approve Custom Skills

 </CTA>